babel/website/faq.md

 ## Why is the output of `for...of` so verbose and ugly?

-This is necessary in order to comply with the spec as an iterator's `return` method must be called on errors.
+In order to comply with the specification, the iterator's return method must be called on errors.
 An alternative is to enable [loose mode](/docs/plugins/transform-es2015-for-of/#options-loose) but please note that there are **many** caveats to be aware of if you enable loose mode and that you're willingly choosing to be spec incompliant.

 Please see [google/traceur-compiler#1773](https://github.com/google/traceur-compiler/issues/1773) and [babel/babel#838](https://github.com/babel/babel/issues/838) for more information.